sbyrx/kibble-bot/README.md

 # KibbleBot
-A 3D printed kibble/trest dispenser powered by a Raspberry Pi Pico.
+A 3D printed kibble/treat dispenser powered by a Raspberry Pi Pico.
 Give your pet a treat even if you're not home!

 ## Features
-- Kibbles dispensed through the push of an button or remotely through a web app
+- Kibbles dispensed through the push of a button or remotely through a web app
 - Easy to print and build
 - Minimal electronics
 - Happy puppers